After a comfortable journey, you wander through the mountain village you have been looking for for your holiday.

 These villages, currently around twenty, are located in Austria, Germany, Switzerland, Italy and Slovenia, a real necklace of Alpine pearls.

-Du Piedmont to the Aosta Valley In Ceresole Reale, Chamois-La Magdeleine, Cogne and Limone Piemonte you will discover the great landscapes of the Alps on the French-Italian border.
+Du Piedmont , Aosta Valley In Ceresole Reale, Chamois-La Magdeleine, Cogne and Limone Piemonte you will discover the great landscapes of the Alps on the French-Italian border.

-From the almost complete Bavaria through Bad Reichenhall and Berchtesgaden to the'Italy Dolomites and its picturesque villages of Alpe Cimbra, Moena, Moos in Passeier, Villnöss, Ratschings, Forni di Sopra, you immerse yourself in a very strong local culture and tradition, and enjoy an extremely refined gastronomy.
+From Bavaria through Bad Reichenhall and Berchtesgaden to the'Italy Dolomites and its picturesque villages of Alpe Cimbra, Moena, Moos in Passeier, Villnöss, Ratschings, Forni di Sopra, you immerse yourself in a very strong local culture and tradition, and enjoy an extremely refined gastronomy.

 En Switzerland in Disentis-Müster and in Austria In Weissensee, Mallnitz, Hinterstoder and Werfenweng you can enjoy the tradition of hospitality and the beauty of the landscapes worthy of the most beautiful postcards.